Unique User Settings (UUID)

 How It Works

-Unique User Settings also affect the user experience.
-In order for WalkMe to track whether someone has played an item to cross it off on the Onboarding list, it has to have a method of collecting individual users (no matter which method is used, as long as it is not None).
+Unique user settings also affect the user experience.
+In order for WalkMe to track whether someone has played an item to cross it off on the Onboarding list, a method must be selected to collect individual users (any method can be used, as long as it is not None).

 Similarly, a method for unique user collection must be selected in order to use Auto Play with ShoutOuts and Smart Walk-Thrus.